 What Is Work-Study?
 How It Works and Benefits Students

-In this article, we explain what work-study is, the eligibility requirements, how to apply for FAFSA and some of the valuable benefits of enrolling.
+In this article, we explain work-study programs and review the eligibility requirements, plus we review how to apply for work-study aid and list some of the valuable benefits of enrolling.

 What is work-study?